Bernard Arnault: Wealth

-In April 1999, he became the richest person in fashion, topping Zara's Amancio Ortega.
+In April 1999, Arnault was first considered to be the richest person in fashion, topping Zara's Amancio Ortega.
+That same year, he set up Pilinvest (Pilinvest Participations and Pilinvest Investissements), a holding company based in Belgium.
+Through Pilinvest, Arnault has been holding an 81% stake in Agache (former Groupe Arnault), the holding company that owns 48% of LVMH and 63% of its voting rights.
+In 2008, he established Protectinvest, a private foundation in Belgium set up to safeguard the integrity of the LVMH group until 2023; the foundation locked up the Arnault children's ability to sell shares in Pilinvest until 2023, by which time Arnault's youngest child turned 25, an age deemed old enough to assume responsibility for LVMH.

+In December 2011, six months before Socialist François Hollande took office as President of France, he transferred a 31 percent stake in Groupe Arnault – at the time considered by the newspaper Libération worth €6.5 billion – to Pilinvest.

 In 2016, Arnault was paid €7.8 million as the CEO of the LVMH group.
 In July 2019, Arnault became the second-richest man in the world, with a net worth of $103 billion.
 Arnault briefly surpassed Jeff Bezos to become the richest person in the world in December 2019, and again for a short time in January 2020.
 During the COVID-19 pandemic, Arnault saw his wealth shrink by $30 billion as sales of luxury goods plummeted.

-On 5 August 2021, he regained the status of the wealthiest man in the world, with his net worth climbing to $198.4 billion.
+On 5 August 2021, Arnault regained the status of the wealthiest man in the world, with his net worth climbing to $198.4 billion.
 This occurred as sales of LVMH's luxury goods surged in China and other parts of Asia.
-He is listed as "Bernard Arnault & Family" on the Forbes Billionaires list.
-Forbes estimates the Bernard Arnault & Family fortune to be $158 billion in 2022, positioning him ahead of Bill Gates.
+He is listed as "Bernard Arnault & family" on the Forbes Billionaires list.
+Forbes estimated the Bernard Arnault & family fortune to be $158 billion in 2022, positioning him ahead of Bill Gates.
+In 2022, Arnault changed the legal structure of Agache from a Societas Europaea (SE) to a joint-stock partnership to ensure family control over LVMH in the long term.